AdobeDocs/experience-manager-cloud-service.en/help/onboarding/onboarding-journey/assign-team-members-aem-cloud-service.md

 ---
-title: Assigning Team Members to AEM as a Cloud Service Product Profiles
+title: Assign Team Members to AEM as a Cloud Service Product Profiles
 description: Follow this page to learn how to assign team members to AEM as a Cloud Service Product Profiles
 hide: yes
 hidefromtoc: yes
 index: no
 ---

-# Assigning Team Members to AEM as a Cloud Service Product Profiles {#assign-team-members-cloud-service}
+# Assign Team Members to AEM as a Cloud Service Product Profiles {#assign-team-members-cloud-service}

 ## Objective {#objective}